giantpinkwalrus/teamboard-test/robot-framework/customer_journey_cases/first_customer_journey.rst

 Login at Last!
 --------------
 ===
-At last Evelyn is comes back and Peter has cleared all values from login screen
+At last Evelyn is comes back and Wallace has cleared all values from login screen
 ===

 .. code:: robotframework